-Under extraordinary conditions, however, the university may: (1) close entirely and cease operations prior to normal operating hours, (2) close while asking essential personnel to report prior to normal operating hours (3) close during operating hours while asking essential personnel to remain and/or report or (4) delay opening while asking essential personnel to report or (5) early release due to extreme adverse weather or a campus emergency.
+Under extraordinary conditions, however, the university may: (1) close entirely and cease operations (2) close while asking essential personnel to report (3) close during operating hours while asking essential personnel to remain and/or report or (4) delay opening while asking essential personnel to report or (5) early release due to extreme adverse weather or other campus emergency.

 Closed with Essential Personnel Reporting